Substitute Teacher Infuriates Parents Telling First Graders Santa Is Not Real

 Last week a substitute teacher at a New Jersey elementary school told a class of first graders that Santa is not real, which infuriated many parents.
-In first grade, children are roughly five or six years old in many instances, so the news came extremely early for many in the classroom.
+In first grade, children are roughly 5- or 6-years-old in many instances, so the news came extremely early for many in the classroom.
 The details of the fiasco caused many a naughty list comparison, but for some of the families, the situation felt serious.

 According to an NBC News report, the unfortunate revelation occurred in Cedar Hill School in Montville last Thursday when a teacher called “Ms. M” told the class of youngsters that Santa, the elves, and all eight reindeer are not real.
 One parent named Lisa Simek took to Facebook to detail the incident.

 According to Simek’s account, the substitute teacher asked the students about the upcoming holiday and then went on to “unleash” the truth on the unsuspecting children.

 “She told them Santa isn’t real and parents just buy presents and put them under their tree.
 She told them reindeer can’t fly and elves are not real.”

 In addition to Santa, the teacher also explained that both the tooth fairy and the Easter bunny are also made up.